-Output Protocol ASI/IP Streaming ~
+Output Protocol

-ASI/IP Streaming
+ASI/IP Streaming 🔶

 RIST

+SRT

 HLS

-RTMP $\sim$
+RTMP 📮

-- ASI/IP Streaming: the output of the encoder is available for connection to ASI Outputs and IP Outputs, as described later in this manual. - RIST: the encoder will transmit RTP streams compliant with the Reliable Internet Stream Transport, and will accept retransmission requests as per VSF TR-06-1. - HLS: the encoder will operate in HTTP Live Streaming (HLS) mode.
+- ASI/IP Streaming: the output of the encoder is available for connection to ASI Outputs and IP Outputs, as described later in this manual. - RIST: the encoder will transmit RTP streams compliant with the Reliable Internet Stream Transport, and will accept retransmission requests as per VSF TR-06-1.
+It also supports Source Adaptation as per VSF TR-06-4 Part 1 and NULL Packet Deletion as per VSF TR-06-2. - SRT: the encoder will operate in SRT mode.
+It can be configured as a caller, listener, or in rendezvous mode. - HLS: the encoder will operate in HTTP Live Streaming (HLS) mode.
 It can push content to an external server, or it can publish content to an internal web server. - RTMP: the encoder will operate as an RTMP client, connect to a specified RTMP server and publish the stream, similar to the Adobe Flash® Live Media Encoder (FMLE).
 If this is selected, a number of parameters in the Encoder Configuration tabs will either disappear or become grayed out.